EU budget deal elusive as parliament digs in heels

 "Most people feel the outline of the deal is pretty obvious, but it's really a question of politics, and it's still not clear whether the parliament is prepared to finish it off now."

-In February, EU leaders unanimously agreed to fix spending over the next seven-year period at 960 billion euros (831.7 billion pounds), which represents the first ever decline in real term spending compared with the previous period.
+In February, EU leaders unanimously agreed to fix spending over the next seven-year period at 960 billion euros ($1.3 trillion), which represents the first ever decline in real term spending compared with the previous period.

 The deal must be approved by a majority of MEPs in the parliament before it come into force.
 While they have refrained from trying to unpick the headline figures agreed at the summit, they are demanding other concessions that could undermine the austere spirit of February's deal.